 These days, the city is even more filled with young people, many of them Eritrean, though detailed figures are hard to come by.
 A sizeable number have checked into hotels or found other accommodation in Mekelle, and from there tried, via relatives in the diaspora, to get visas to third countries.
 Others have united with relatives living in Ethiopia.
-Still more have made their way to Addis Ababa to try and start a business—nearly impossible in Eritrea, where the economy is tightly controlled—or to make new lives for themselves in other ways.
+Still more have made their way to Addis Ababa to try and start a business—nearly impossible under the tightly controlled Eritrean economy—or to make new lives for themselves in other ways.

 In addition, according to the U.N. refugee agency, the number of Eritreans registering to apply for refugee status around Mekelle in particular has increased dramatically since the border opening.
 Many are women and children following their husbands or other family members who crossed as refugees before the peace agreement, often to avoid military service or to seek economic opportunities.